Nordic tolerance under strain as anti-immigration parties grow

-HUSBY Sweden In Stockholm's suburb of Husby, the roads still bear charred marks from cars torched in Sweden's worst riots for years.
+HUSBY, Sweden May 14 In Stockholm's suburb of Husby, the roads still bear charred marks from cars torched in Sweden's worst riots for years.

 Last May's violence exposed wounds yet to heal in a Swedish election year, underscoring the Nordic state's struggle to integrate a record number of immigrants and challenging its open door traditions.